Endodontics and Root Canal Therapy in Wichita, KS

-As with any other dental procedure at Wichita Family Dental, a consultation with your dentist to discuss your treatment plan and taking the necessary exams like an x-ray of your tooth is essential in the evaluation of your condition.
+Your Wichita Family Dental doctor will carefully evaluate your situation and present a customized treatment plan based on your consultation and a series of tests such as x-rays.
 A root canal is typically done in one visit at Wichita Family Dental.
 Your dentist will drill a hole into the damaged tooth to create an access point to the nerve and dental pulp.
 Then your dentist will use dental files to work down the full length of your tooth and clean out the nerves and the dental pulp and scrape off the sides of your root canals.
 Once your dentist is sure that all the debris has been cleaned and there are no more traces of dental pulp or nerves left, your doctor may apply medication to ensure that the infection is eradicated.

 Inside the tooth, your dentist will use a sealer paste and a rubber compound.
 To complete the procedure and restore the look and feel of your tooth, your dentist will use tooth colored fillings that will be molded and shaped to look like your natural tooth.
 If the tooth surface was severely damaged, your dentist will talk to you about using dental crowns or other restorative options to restore the full function of your tooth.

-Things that you should know about the root canal procedure in Wichita, KS.
+Things you should know about root canal therapy at Wichita Family Dental